DuendeInexistente/Cirque/ShortStories.md

 The awkwardness returned.

- "She's got the physique, Now she'd only need subtlety."
+ "She's got the physique, now she'd only need subtlety."
 She wandered off another drunken tangent.
 "And maybe a wardrobe too."

 The mental image Leaf got wasn't unpleasant, but it wasn't one he felt comfortable with either.